SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Optional Binding
 ~~~~~~~~~~~~~~~~

-..
-TODO: Replace with new explanation

-You use :newTerm:`optional binding` to find out whether an optional contains a value,
-and if so, to make that value available as a temporary constant or variable.

-Optional binding can be used with ``if`` and ``while`` statements
+Optional binding can be used with ``if`` and ``while`` statements and ``switch`` cases
-to check for a value inside an optional,
+to find out whether an optional contains a value,
-and to extract that value into a constant or variable,
+and if so, to extract that value into a temporary constant or variable
-as part of a single action.
+and execute the relevant branch.

 .. note::